 I heard a cut from this album on the local college radio station and immediately ran to the store to buy the CD.
 That was in 1994.
 It’s still in hot rotation on my MP3 player.

 This album lowers you through a stucco ceiling and delivers you onto a comfy sofa where guitarist Mark Lightcap carries you away on walls of sweet tube-driven Fender Twin luxury.
-Sad singer Richie Lee tells you stories of broken hearts and broken minds, lulling you into his viewpoint effortlessly.
+Melancholic singer Richie Lee tells you stories of broken hearts and broken minds, lulling you into his world effortlessly.
 Before you get too sleepy, though, Acetone will gleefully tear away at the wallpaper with shrieking punk noise – just to make sure you’re paying attention.
-“Pinch” is one of those songs that really gets your hair flyin’ and your teeth gnashing.
+“Pinch” is one of those songs that really gets your hair flyin’ and your teeth gnashin’.

 With a masterful sense of tone (hence the name), Acetone’s “Cindy” is, quite simply, perfect.
 The band followed up with a few more records.
-One of them, “If Only You Knew”, was very nearly another Perfect Album, but “Cindy” still gets the win.
-In 2001, singer/bassist Richie Lee killed himself.
+“If Only You Knew” was very nearly another Perfect Album, but “Cindy” still gets the win.
+In 2001, singer/bassist Richie Lee succumbed to depression.
 The world is a dimmer, emptier place in his absence.

 9. Zero 7 “The Garden” 2006

-It’s worth noting that the art of great songwriting is not dead.
+The art of great songwriting is not dead.
 Don’t let Billboard fool you.
-There are still people out there crafting soul-wrenching, beautiful music with brilliant arrangement and careful attention to detail.
+There are still people out there crafting soul-wrenching, beautiful music with brilliant arrangements and attention to detail.
 Sometimes, they even make an entire album of such songs.
 This is one of them.

-Zero 7 pulls from a wide staff of artists.
+Zero7 pulls from a wide stable of artists.
 A revolving cadre of singers and contributors build a single moment in music, delivered brilliantly on this record.
-The melodies are instantly familiar and timeless and endearing, yet they ride on an unusual conveyor belt of electronic and acoustic tools.
-The compositions are spare, avoiding the pitfalls of adding a zillion tracks to make it “bigger”.
+The melodies are instantly familiar and timeless and endearing, yet they ride on an unusual conveyor belt of electronic and acoustic sounds.
+The compositions are mostly spare, avoiding the pitfalls of adding a zillion tracks to make it “bigger”.
 Zero 7 knows how to build up a crescendo without going overboard.

 They went wide off the mark with the latest album “Yeah Ghost”, but all is forgiven, because “The Garden” is a Perfect Album.